ESG fever: the share of sustainable fund trading soars in 2021 | ExBulletin

 Assets under management of ESG ETFs listed on Xetra stood at 137 billion euros (161.62 billion dollars) at the end of June, compared to 43 billion euros a year earlier.

-Backed largely by a piece of European Union legislation designed to help drive the bloc’s transition to a low-carbon economy, ESG ETFs have also benefited from their large holdings of mega-cap tech stocks. required.
+Backed in large part by a piece of European Union legislation designed to help drive the bloc’s transition to a low-carbon economy, ESG ETFs have also benefited from their large holdings of mega-cap tech stocks. required.

-While most ESG funds around the world are actively managed, passive funds are taking a growing slice of the pie as the broader structural trend to access markets through cheaper index tracking products intensifies.
+While most global ESG funds are actively managed, passive funds are taking a growing slice of the pie as the broader structural trend to access markets through cheaper index tracking products intensifies.

 According to Morningstar data, flows to European ESG ETFs amounted to 27 billion euros in the first quarter of 2021, more than four times that recorded in the same period last year.